deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience/pt3.md

 creatures that could breath fire, or turn a warrior to stone by meeting its gaze.

-Another group borrowed the idea of “poetry reading” and took it in turns to stand up and read their compositions aloud---an exercise doomed to ridiculousness by the fact no two of them spoke the same language, but they took to it with enthusiasm.
+Another group borrowed the idea of "poetry reading" and took it in turns to stand up and read their compositions aloud---an exercise doomed to ridiculousness by the fact no two of them spoke the same language, but they took to it with enthusiasm.